Slots mobile games are traditionally big moneymakers.

 Since all slots games come with an almost identical core, they have to find ways to differentiate.

-For this reason, a lot of them are turning to meta layers.
+For this reason, a lot of them are turning to meta layers – it’s one of the biggest monetization trends.

-One particular meta layer is trending in the casino genre – collectible albums.
+One particular meta layer is trending in the casino genre – collection systems.
 All major casino games have them – from Zynga Poker to Slotomania.
 Cash Frenzy is also up to date with the trend.

 Wondering why this meta layer is so popular across casino games?
 Well, according to GameRefinery, these are the main reasons players play casino games: